datastax/release-notes/Luna_Streaming_2.8.3_Release_Notes.md

 ### Source Code of Main Components

-The source code for these versions of Apache Pulsar and Apache BookKeeper code is in
+The source code for these versions of Apache Pulsar and Apache BookKeeper code is available here:

    * https://github.com/datastax/pulsar
    * https://github.com/datastax/bookkeeper

 ### Security
-Luna Streaming is developed with a great attention to security.
+Luna Streaming is developed with great attention to security.

-Since it is based on Apache Pulsar&trade;, Luna Streaming Pulsar distribution gains all the security processes and requirements needed in the Apache Software Foundation&trade;, such as:
+Since it is based on Apache Pulsar&trade;, Luna Streaming Pulsar distribution has all the security processes and requirements required by the Apache Software Foundation&trade;, such as:
 * Peer to peer code reviews.
 * Clear process for handling possible security vulnerabilities.

 On top of that, Luna Streaming development processes are enhanced with additional security best practice for all the components involved:
 * Robust Continuous Integration and reproducible Release pipeline in a secure monitored environment.
 Such monitoring improves the overall security of the application.
 * Reactivity to third-party vulnerabilities.
-Every components is scanned and monitored daily, ensuring quick fixes in case of vulnerability disclosure.
+Every component is scanned and monitored daily, ensuring quick fixes in case of vulnerability disclosure.
-* Regular docker images vulnerability scan on latest Luna Streaming releases, with a well-defined release procedure.
+* Regular docker images vulnerability scans on latest Luna Streaming releases, with a well-defined release procedure.

 At the time of the creation of the release, all the components included in the _[all](#packaging)_ packages are scanned by [Sonatype IQ Server service](https://help.sonatype.com/iqserver) and they don't have any critical (severity 8 or higher) security issues.